Two words: WOOT!

 What’s Behind my Dance Evangelism…

-I achieved a lifelong goal of dancing with fruit on my head before I was 30, but starting a family kept me off the dance floor until I discovered ZUMBA™.
+Before I was 30, I achieved a lifelong goal of dancing with fruit on my head before I was 30, but starting a family kept me off the dance floor until I discovered ZUMBA™.

 When I made a commitment to myself to exercise well, and often, I was better able to keep it by leading others in the most enjoyable workout ever.
+(Here’s an article about how Zumba helps with writing.)

 A big fan of ballroom dance and Broadway & Hollywood musicals, I’ve taught teens to swing, was a founding member of the DecoBelles (bathing beauties/femmes fatales/pinup girls), and was the first lucky gal to wear the first Miss Art Deco sash & tiara.